cagov/caldata-mdsa-training/docs/git/devops.md

 2. Navigate to the file you want to modify and make the necessary changes.
 3. Save the changes to your file.
 4. Stage your changes using git add \<file\_name\> or git add . (to add all changes).
 5. Commit your changes with git commit \-m "\<a short message about the changes you made\>".
+6. In **dbt** Cloud the git add process is handled under the hood so be sure that every file you edit is actually a file you want to later commit, if not you must revert
+   changes to any files you do not want to commit.

+7. In **dbt** Cloud this is is done by:
+   1. Clicking the “commit and sync” button
+   2. Then type a short, yet descriptive message about the changes you made in the text box that appears and click “Commit Changes”

 **Pushing Your Changes**

 * Use git push origin \<branch\_name\> to push your changes to the remote repository.
+* In **dbt** Cloud this is also done under the hood when you click “Commit Changes”

 **Opening a PR**

-The official Microsoft documentation related to Azure DevOps PRs is [here](https://learn.microsoft.com/en-us/azure/devops/repos/git/pull-requests?view=azure-devops&tabs=browser).
+The official Microsoft documentation related to Azure DevOps PRs is [here](https://learn.microsoft.com/en-us/azure/devops/repos/git/pull-requests?view=azure-devops&tabs=browser) (ignore cherry-pick section).
 Summarized steps are listed below.

 1. Go to your Azure DevOps repository.
 2. Click on the "Pull requests" tab.